teppeis/eslint-config-teppeis/README.md

 and run `eslint --report-unused-disable-directives`.

-Default config is for ES5.
+Default config equals to `teppeis/es2018`.

 ### For pure ECMAScript